 Tulum is found nearly halfway down the Caribbean Riviera of Mexico.
-Surrounded by Yucatan jungle, bordering the huge Sian Ka’an nature reserve, this ultra laid-back town boasts perfect blue ocean and soft fine sand.
-Despite the increase in tourism over the past 30 years (it’s rivalling nearby Cancun with tourism revenue – without the battle for sunbeds) Tulum remains the perfect balance of authentic Mayan culture and Californian bohemia, traces of Tulum’s past as a 1970’s hippie haven.
+Surrounded by Yucatan jungle and bordering the huge Sian Ka’an nature reserve, this ultra laid-back town boasts perfect blue ocean and soft fine sand.
+Despite the increase in tourism over the past 30 years (it’s rivalling nearby Cancun with tourism revenue only without the battle for sunbeds), Tulum remains the perfect balance of authentic Mayan culture and Californian bohemia – traces of Tulum’s past as a 1970s hippie haven.

-Just around the corner, is Roraima Burgers sent straight from the gates of heaven, silky milkshakes, chunky cheesy chips and dips to die for.
-All for the price of a pint in a London pub.
-Take a super-cheap taxi ride or twenty-minute cycle to the beach and you’ll find a collection of slightly more pricey, tourist-targeted restaurants.
+Just around the corner is Roraima Burgers, a heavenly spot with silky milkshakes, chunky cheesy chips and dips to die for.
+And all for the price of a pint in a London pub.
+Take a super cheap taxi ride or twenty-minute cycle to the beach and you’ll find a collection of slightly more pricey, tourist-targeted restaurants.
 However, we’re not telling you to avoid these places.
 Quite the opposite.

-Hidden in a cluster of twinkle-lit trees, before you reach the beach, sits an airstream caravan whipping up the best vegan tacos catering to the conscious traveller.
-Gorge guilt-free at Charly’s Vegan Tacos or you’ll live to regret missing out this delicious, authentic Mexican dish, which using fresh and inventive ingredients.
+Hidden in a cluster of twinkle-lit trees, before you reach the beach, sits an airstream caravan whipping up damn fine vegan tacos catering to the conscious traveller.
+Gorge guilt-free at Charly’s Vegan Tacos or you’ll live to regret missing out on this delicious, authentic Mexican dish.

-When standing 200 steps up the ancient Mayan ruin of Ek-Balam, dense jungle as far as the eye touches, you could easily miss them.
-Deep within the heart of the Yucatan lies an intricate and breathtaking labyrinth of freshwater caves, better known as cenotes (pronounced sen-oat-ee).
+Standing 200 steps up on the ancient Mayan ruin of Ek-Balam, with dense jungle as far as the eye can see, you could easily miss them.
+But deep within the heart of the Yucatan lies an intricate and breathtaking labyrinth of freshwater caves, better known as cenotes (pronounced sen-oat-ee).

 It’s hard to believe this tropical paradise could exist beneath the beguiling canopy.
 Some of these cenotes are run by locals and have been opened up to travellers.
 Some are keener to capitalise on their Instagram factor.